dgmulei/wayscribe-web-app-v1/domain-files/smarter-premed/strategic_insights.md

 Here's what this looks like in practice: Student A submits June 1st, is verified by early July, completes secondaries within a week of receiving them, and has their first interview invite by August.
 Student B submits July 15th, isn't verified until late August, receives secondaries while scrambling to finish them, and doesn't have a complete application until October.
 By the time Student B's application is reviewed, Student A might already have an acceptance in hand.
 Same stats, same experiences, vastly different outcomes—all because of timing.

 The cruel irony is that medical schools and application services perpetuate this confusion by prominently displaying these meaningless deadlines.
-Every year, thousands of qualified candidates handicap themselves before they even begin, not because they aren't good enough, but because they trusted the published timeline.
+Every year, thousands of qualified pre-med candidates handicap themselves before they even begin, not because they aren't good enough, but because they trusted the published timeline.
 Don't become another statistic in that 50% failure rate due to something entirely preventable.

 ## MSAR Data Interpretation: Let Them Tell You No